“I do not let Parkinson’s diagnosis define who I am”

 It has been instilled in me, each day, to work hard, learn, adapt and be grateful, kind and useful.

 I try to enjoy each day as it comes and do not let Parkinson’s diagnosis define who I am or limit my beliefs in what I can reach out to achieve.

 What are you most excited about in terms of the future for people with Parkinson’s?

-What developments would you like to see in the Parkinson’s and research community in the future?
+What developments would you like to see in Parkinson’s and research community in the future?

-One of the EPDA’s main goals is to increase awareness of clinical trials and ensure that the input and participation of people with Parkinson’s is taken into account, in order to design and develop more patient-friendly and effective drug trials.
-The EPDA is currently working with other Parkinson’s organisations to explore the barriers and opportunities for participating in research.
+One of Parkinson’s Europe’s main goals is to increase awareness of clinical trials and ensure that the input and participation of people with Parkinson’s is taken into account, in order to design and develop more patient-friendly and effective drug trials.
+Parkinson’s Europe is currently working with other Parkinson’s organisations to explore the barriers and opportunities for participating in research.

 Our plan is to overcome some of these barriers to enable more people across Europe to engage with research, improve access to opportunities and provide more information for people across all European countries.

 Another strategic priority at Parkinson’s Europe is uniting the European Parkinson’s community.
 We have a couple of innovative ideas that we are discussing so it’s a very exciting time.
 We have the potential to raise Parkinson’s awareness in the wider community.
 It is only by doing this, that we will be able to change the perception that Parkinson’s is an older person’s condition, which still exists today.

 Need to know